-Over the last few years IGD has also worked on reducing the space occupied by the hypermarkets to create new retail spaces in a few shopping centers.
-In the two Sicilian shopping centers, La Torre Shopping Center in Palermo and the Katanè Shopping Center in Catania, the work carried out after the remodeling of the area occupied by the supermarkets was completed, with a very positive outcome as demonstrated by the full letting of the spaces created in the mall.
+Over the last few years IGD has also worked on reducing the space occupied by the hypermarkets to create new > Mission retail spaces in a few shopping centers.
+In the two Sicilian shopping centers, La Torre Shopping Center in Palermo IGD's mission is to create value for all its stakeholders: and the Katanè Shopping Center in Catania, the work carshareholders and financial backers, employees, shoppers, ried out after the remodeling of the area occupied by the local communities, retailers, as well as suppliers.
+We besupermarkets was completed, with a very positive outcolieve this is possible through sustainable growth. me as demonstrated by the full letting of the spaces created in the mall. > Vision

-This approach benefits the retailers, has a positive impact on the long-term sustainability of rents and represents a benchmark for the rethinking of layouts at other centers where the hypermarket could be reformatted in order to adapt to new models of consumption.

-The ability to rethink the merchandising mix and completely new fit-outs to accommodate new designs in the retail properties lie at the heart of IGD's proven ability to maintain a high level of occupancy over time.

-Strategic guidelines

-On 14 December 2021 the Board of Directors approved the new Business Plan 2022-2024.
-The main goal of the Plan is the proactive management of the assets in order to prepare them for the future and the new market challenges.
-The strategy leverages on 3 areas of operation: commercial and marketing, asset management and sustainability.
+This approach benefits the retailers, has a positive impact IGD has always been focused on the retail segment of the on the long-term sustainability of rents and represents a Italian real estate market.
+A top player because of the ovebenchmark for the rethinking of layouts at other centers rall size of its portfolio, IGD has succeeded in delivering on where the hypermarket could be reformatted in order to Business Plan guidance thanks to the way in which it has adapt to new models of consumption. interpreted its role over time, including during the lengthy consumer crisis which persisted throughout a large part The ability to rethink the merchandising mix and comof the last decade.
+The ability to listen to the different pletely new fit-outs to accommodate new designs in the needs of retailers, the desire to offer a range of flexible retail properties lie at the heart of IGD's proven ability to and personalized retail solutions, the ability to meet the maintain a high level of occupancy over time. changing needs of international brands (including bigger spaces and different formats) in a timely manner have al-> Strategic guidelines lowed IGD to build a professional profile with characteri-On 14 December 2021 the Board of Directors approved stics that are unique to Italy.
+A fair, collaborative and farsithe new Business Plan 2022-2024.
+The main goal of the ghted approach to working which is valued by the tenants Plan is the proactive management of the assets in order has also had a positive impact on the results posted in to prepare them for the future and the new market chal-IGD's income statement. lenges.
+The strategy leverages on 3 areas of operation: Contrary to the models used by the main European retail commercial and marketing, asset management and suproperty companies, IGD has not focused on large shopstainability.

-The results for 2023 show a drop in some items (revenues and Ebitda) contemplated in the plan, due mainly to the delayed opening of the Officine Storiche mall and the increase in condominium fees explained by higher energy costs and the delay in new openings.
-These same items (revenues and EBITDA) were, however, exceeded the budget approved by the Board of Directors on 23 February 2023, due mainly to higher rental income.
+ping centers nor on a specific type of region: a calculated The results for 2023 show a drop in some items (revenues choice originally, which has proven repeatedly to be sucand Ebitda) contemplated in the plan, due mainly to the cessful over the last 15 years of the Company's developdelayed opening of the Officine Storiche mall and the inment.
+IGD's property portfolio, comprised of 9 key assets crease in condominium fees explained by higher energy and different, medium sized centers, can be found throucosts and the delay in new openings.
+These same items ghout Italy typically near urban centers, near motorways (revenues and EBITDA) were, however, exceeded the buand along main roads, which allows for easy access to the dget approved by the Board of Directors on 23 February centers.
+Most of the IGD's assets also have a dominant 2023, due mainly to higher rental income. position in their primary catchment areas.